 At the same time, Kent travelled frequently as part of his day job.
 His employer dealt with seismograph sales and support, focusing on clients in the petroleum industry.
 Kent would spend months at a time in strange ports of call without regular net access, so I often had to wait several months between updates.
 But he always eventually resurfaced with a new and improved version.

 The last build I received from Kent arrived in March 2011.
 It's a really nice piece of work, easily 95% ready for prime time.
-It can't generate CALDATA files or perform some of the less common HP 3048A measurements like Allan deviation, and there are still some bugs here and there, but all of the mainstream measurement code for PLL and non-PLL-based phase noise measurements works well.
+There are still some bugs here and there, but all of the mainstream measurement code for PLL and non-PLL-based phase noise measurements works well.
 As far as I'm aware, all of the instrumentation supported by the RMB version is supported by PN3048.

 When I received this build from Kent, he seemed to be on the verge of wrapping up the project successfully... but then he dropped out of sight again.
 Which, again, was not unusual for him, except this time he seems to have vanished from the face of the Earth.
 I haven't heard from Kent since August 2011, despite repeated contact attempts.
 It's possible that something happened that caused him to either lose interest in the project or otherwise be unable to carry on further development -- I simply don't know.
 In keeping with Kent's willingness to share beta releases with other interested 3048A users and his stated intent to release PN3048 as freeware based on the generous example set by Agilent in permitting him to use the original 3048A.BAS code, it seems appropriate to post the last PN3048 build I received in 2011 here.